onzfonz/comp227/src/content/3/en/part3c.md

 #### 3.12: Command-line database

-Create a cloud-based MongoDB database for the communities application with MongoDB Atlas.
+Create a cloud-based MongoDB database for the *communities* application with MongoDB Atlas.

-Create a *mongo.js* file in the project directory, that can be used for adding a community, and for listing all of the communities.
+Create a *mongo.js* file in the *communities* project directory, that can be used for adding a community, and for listing all of the communities.

-> ***Do not include the password in the file that you commit and push to GitHub!***
+> ***Do not include or paste in the password in any of the files in your repo!***
+> We have auto-commit turned on, so any change will get saved.
+> If this does happen, please send me a discord message.

 The application should work as follows.
 You use the program by passing three command-line arguments (the first is the password), e.g.: